 You are very welcome to attend the regular daily services, which are open to all and free of charge, take a guided tour, visit with a group or simply come and wander in your own time around this special building.

-Guide books, leaflets and information boards are available to help interpret the historical, architectural and spiritual significance of the Cathedral.
+Guide books, leaflets and information boards are available within the Cathedral to help interpret the historical, architectural and spiritual significance of the building.

 Scheduled Daily Tours of the Cathedral are available all year round except on Sundays.
 From April to October these normally take place at 10.00am; 11.00am; 1.00pm; 2.00pm and 3.00pm unless there is a special service or event taking place in the Cathedral.
 From November to March tours take place at 11.00am; 12.00pm and 2.00pm.
 Please ask for details at the Information Desk and our volunteers will direct you to the starting point.
 These are led by excellent volunteer guides and last approximately 1 hour.